Vincit/get-a-room/README.md

 To utilize code formatting on commit, run `npm install` in the project root folder

-## Setting up a new Google Cloud Environment and GitHub Actions deployment
+## Setting up a new Google Cloud Environment and deployment

 First a new project should be created to Google Cloud.
 Name for the project could be for example "get-a-room".